 And that’s not all.
 Even if you’re a first-time offender, you can get very stiff penalties if you are convicted of DUI Child Endangerment, Serious Injury by Vehicle, or Vehicular Homicide.

-The penalties for a DUI conviction may be jail term, fines, community service, or probation.
+The penalties for a DUI conviction may include a jail term, fines, community service, or probation.
 They are generally as follows:

 - For a first DUI conviction: